Diagnostiek der Zielsziekten in voorlezingen voor studenten, artsen en juristen: Judicial-medical reports

 The most common crimes done by mentally ill people are: murder, theft, arson and fraud.
 For some diseases certain crimes are very distinctive, for example; paranoia is associated with murder and idiocy with moral offenses.

 To decide about the liability in case of certain crimes, a mental examination can be done, which can change the sentence.
 A medical report contains the answers patients have given to questions of the medical practitioner, the impression the practitioner has of the patient and remarkable occurrences.
 The examination of genitals and skull measures is also mentioned.
 Further, it concludes the confession and explanation of the crime and the opinions of people who know the patient.
 At the end the conclusions of the examination and the continuation of the process are stated.
 Examples of these medical reports are included in the final chapter.

 Because mental illnesses are difficult to simulate, fraud is not very common.
 Simulating a disease is very exhausting and can be noticed fast.
 Moreover, some features are not to simulate, like changes in respiration or blood circulation.
-The book gives an advise in how to handle by suspecting fraud: ignore the person and if this does not work ask critical questions.
+The book gives an advice in how to handle by suspecting fraud: ignore the person and if this does not work ask critical questions.
 If the person still won't budge, he can be placed in a mental hospital, because he will stand out eventually.